WestGrid/ubcSummerSchool2018/2-forAttendees.md

 place in the UBC Geography Building ([see the exact location](http://bit.ly/2GXwB71)), in rooms GEOG 200, GEOG 101 and GEOG 147 (also an overflow room).

-This page will continue to be updated as details are confirmed for room assignments, session times and detailed course information.
+These pages will continue to be updated as details are confirmed for room assignments, session times and detailed course information.

 **Important**: All attendees must bring their laptops and power cords (if your battery does not last all day).
+Don't forget to check details and prerequisites for each course, including software requirements for your laptop under **Setup** > *Laptop software* -- please install the required software before coming to class.

-Before the start of the summer school all eligible attendees must obtain:
+Before the start of the summer school **all eligible attendees must obtain**:

 1. Their Compute Canada acounts.
 You can find detailed instructions [here](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account).
 Please note that the same Compute Canada account will let you log in to both Cedar and Graham clusters.